sprocket-9/texecom-connect/README.md

 1. Keeping a log of everything that happens in the alarm system
 2. Using zone activations to push notifications to my iPhone/Apple watch, including frame grabs from my external IP cameras - I do this using https://pushover.net
+Update Jul2020 (charly Anderson): 3. integration with Home Assistant with arm/disarm of areas using mqtt

 ## Using it

 You need python installed, including the crcmod ('sudo -s pip install crcmod' will install it if you don't have it).
 The module is written in python2 but I believe could be made compatible with python3 as well with some fairly easy changes.
+Update Jul2020 (charly Anderson): module is now at Python 3.8 level

 clone this git repo, then edit alarm-monitor.py to have the correct IP address, port number and UDL password, then just run the script:

 `./alarm-monitor.py`

+Update Jul2020 (charly Anderson): Configuration of your Areas and associated Area flags will enable arm/disarm via mqtt.
+Its advisable to limit access to the subscribe topic on your mqtt broker to give a level of security.

 ## Contributions